benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

 ### Technique 2: Inline SVG

 The second technique, which is often used to combat the issues I just mentioned is inlining the svg into the HTML document.
 When the Browser downloads the HTML document, it doesn't need to make a secondary request for the image asset, it is there immediately (no flicker).
 The other benefit is that the content is now able to be accessed and styled with CSS (win + win).
 But this approach is not without its pitfalls.
 Inlining the SVG into your HTML document makes your document significantly larger, and adds elements to the page (which slows down memory performance).
 The good folks at Google wrote a [nice article on the topic](https://web.dev/dom-size/).

 The second pitfall, is that the SVG bloats your JavaScript bundle size.
 The browser has to download, parse, and evaluate the JavaScript on the page before anything renders.
 Including SVG in your bundle makes you pay this cost twice.
 You have a larger bundle to download and parse (path data can be large for some icons especially if they are more intricate), and then the rendered HTML adds lots of additional elements to the page (slowing down DOM traversal).

-The vast majority of React applications use this second technique (I have been a big proponent of it in the past), but after battling with `react-icons` bloating the bundle size of a relatively simple page, I knew there had to be a better way.

-(There are ways to treeshake unused icons out of the bundle, but if you aren't careful `react-icons` used out of the box will give you a 5mb bundle of JavaScript 😱).
+The vast majority of React applications use this second technique (I have been a big proponent of it in the past), but after battling with `react-icons` bloating the bundle size of a relatively simple page, I knew there had to be a better way. **Note:** There are ways to treeshake unused icons out of the bundle, but if you aren't careful `react-icons` used out of the box will give you a 5mb bundle of JavaScript 😱.

 ## Rendering Icons using SVG Sprites